-A recent blog of Roland Wenzlofsky introduced to us the CHAR2HEXINT function to extract coding table numbers for tokens.
+A recent blog of Roland Wenzlofsky introduced us to the CHAR2HEXINT function to extract coding table numbers for tokens.

 We turned a given solution failing on special characters around by doing the desired extraction if and only if every token of the substring of interest is a number.